What are the admission requirements?

 Are my test results too old?

 The TOEFL or IELTS cannot be older than 2 years.
-There is no strict limit for the GRE, but we prefer it to be no older than 3 years.

 I cannot pay the application fee.
 What can I do?